soorena776/gitlab-merge-request-resource/README.md

 ### `check`: Check for new merge requests

 Checks if there are new merge requests or merge requests with new commits.
+Also, checks if any of the already built merge requests are expired by according to `build_expires_after` parameter.

-### `in`: Clone merge request source branch
+### `in`: Clone merge request source branch and Merge it with master

-`git clone`s the source branch of the respective merge request.
+`git clone`s the source branch of the respective merge request, and then merges it with master branch.
+Failure in merge results in a failed status.

 ### `out`: Update a merge request's merge status